Originally posted: 2023-03-09. Last updated: 2024-09-02. View source code for this page here.

 Since Splink is open source, we only ever hear from a fraction of the people using it.
 This is particularly true because record linkage is usually conducted on sensitive data, so code that uses Splink will generally not be open source.

-If you are a Splink user, please do get in touch - we'd love to hear from you about how you've used it - email [email protected].
+If you are a Splink user, please do get in touch - we'd love to hear from you about how you've used it - email [email protected] or put in a PR like this one to be included in the use cases section of the docs.